OutBook User Guide

 -

-marks the 2nd meeting in the unfiltered meetings list returned bylistm
+listmfollowed bymark 2marks the 2nd meeting in the unfiltered meetings list returned bylistm.

 Miscellaneous Commands